bagheriali2001/github-webhook-runner/README.md

 You can either use docker for your main project or not.

 ### Without Docker
-If you dont use docker you can use following example:
+If you don't use docker you can use following example:
 ```bash
 #!/bin/sh
 cd ../repo